-If you are looking for a shorter-term bond, you can find some as short as one to three weeks, or one to 18 months.
-But the likelihood is that you will achieve a better rate of interest with a longer-term bond.
+If you are looking for a shorter-term fixed rate bond, you can find some as short as one to three weeks, or one to 18 months.
+But the likelihood is that you will achieve a better rate of interest with a longer-term fixed rate bond.

 How does a fixed rate bond work?

 In order to open a fixed rate bond you will need to make a deposit.
-Bonds have varying minimum and maximum deposits.
+Fixed rate bonds in the UK have varying minimum and maximum deposits.
 Minimum deposits can range from £1 to £50,000, while maximum deposits can be as high as £2,000,000.

 Once you have deposited your money, your interest will be calculated as a yearly percentage.
 Depending on your chosen bond, interest can be paid monthly or annually.